 Otherwise we are talking aboot losers who won't lift a finger to stop us as long as they get their sugar, cigarettes and cat videos.

-carterartist | 8 hours ago
+carterartist | a month ago

 We’re talking about the same types of people who used horse paste for a virus and still use it for cancer.
 The same who said vaccines and face masks were unsafe, during a pandemic.
 The same who think the earth is flat, that goods and demons are real, evolution is unfounded, that Trump is a decent human, etc…